mkauppila/CCHCache/Readme.md

 It's also dead simple to use several caches at the same time, for instance, if you need to cache the images separate from the models.

+## CCHCache is opioniated
+- It does not purge the in-memory cache when app goes to background
+- It does not handle `UIApplicationDidReceiveMemoryWarningNotification` by default, instead it lets the developer decide when to purge the in-memory cache.
+- It does not encourage using only one instance of the cache hence no shared singleton access

 ## Basic usage

 The simplest case: